-- Shared values.
 The recipe for getting things done doesn’t just depend on your team’s technical competencies.
 An effective collaboration also requires common culture.
-This means sharing a common vision and core values, which can serve as a guide for you and your provider in how you do business and work together.
+This means sharing a common vision and core values, which can guide you and your provider in how you do business and work together.
 Pay attention to your partner’s standards on transparency and communication, responsiveness and deadlines, continuous improvement, management style, and so on.

 Also, beyond their products and services, choose an outsourcing provider based on the country with attributes that are important to you and will be able to deliver effectively for you.
 Outsourcing to countries with excellent educational systems and native-like English speakers—like the Philippines for example—ensures that the people you’re working with can readily adapt to your expectations and way of doing business.

 For more practical tips on how to assess providers’ capabilities, culture and more, go check out this series of videos: 2021 Guide to Evaluating Software Development Outsourcing Firms